08 / 19

 What's the AMC scope for a high-traffic gate?

-Quarterly inspection (motor health, gearbox lubrication, induction-loop calibration, beacon and barrier-arm condition), annual full overhaul (motor brushes, gearbox seals, electronic-control replacement schedule), and 24/7 on-call during AMC for high-traffic sites.
+Quarterly inspection (motor health, gearbox lubrication, induction-loop calibration, beacon and barrier-arm condition), annual full overhaul (motor brushes, gearbox seals, electronic-control replacement schedule), and contracted critical-hours support for high-traffic sites.
 We hold spare motors, controllers and arms for active deployments.

 · Begin